 Frozen Synapse is a new indie title from Mode7.
 You take command of a squad of “vatforms” through “The Shape”, an omnipresent internet-like technology.
 It takes the turn-based strategy genre and injects some fresh vigour into its bones.

 The Witcher games are dark fantasy games set in a world heavily influenced by European myths and culture and based upon the works of Andrzej Sapkowski who twists classic fairytales into grim, adult stories.
 Kings rule the land while nobles get fat off the sweat of peasants.
-To add colour to the world, there are monsters, mages, elves and dwarves.
-There are also witchers.
-Witchers are the professional monster hunters of the world.
-Taken away at a young age, they’re subjected to intense training while their bodies are mutated to […]
+To add colour to the world, there are… Continue reading Review: The Witcher 2: Assassins of Kings

-There are, by and large, two sorts of sequels in the gaming industry: sequels that publishers demand because they are guaranteed hits that will contribute to a company’s bottom line; and sequels that need to be made, that deserve to be developed, because the mechanics, characters, or design of the original game deserve to be fleshed out and appreciated to a degree and scope that the original never allowed for.
-Portal 2 is the latter, the game that needed to be made, and one that most gamers will want to […]
+There are, by and large, two sorts of sequels in the gaming industry: sequels that publishers demand because they are guaranteed hits that will contribute to a company’s bottom line; and sequels that need to be made, that deserve to be developed, because the mechanics, characters, or design of the original game deserve to be… Continue reading REVIEW: PORTAL 2

-After releasing a slew of free, but not necessarily “new” maps (almost all of the free map packs were simply the base game maps for different modes), DICE has finally given Bad Company 2 players something fresh to chew on in the way of Bad Company 2: Vietnam, a $15 expansion pack set in the infamous ’70s war.
-But should Vietnam have you signing up for another tour of duty or dodging the draft?
+After releasing a slew of free, but not necessarily “new” maps (almost all of the free map packs were simply the base game maps for different modes), DICE has finally given Bad Company 2 players something fresh to chew on in the way of Bad Company 2: Vietnam, a $15 expansion pack set in the infamous ’70s… Continue reading Review: Bad Company 2 Vietnam

 This isn’t the first Need for Speed with the title Hot Pursuit.
 Looking for help rebooting the franchise, EA turned to Burnout developer Criterion to produce this latest entry in the series.
 Drawing heavily from their experience with Burnout, Criterion has brought a lot more bang to a series which already had the speed.